uhi22/ccs32/doc/memos.md

 At least we have esp_eth_phy_new_lan87xx(), and this is mentioned in `C:\Users\uwemi\AppData\Local\Arduino15\packages\esp32\hardware\esp32\2.0.7\tools\sdk\esp32\include\esp_eth\include\esp_eth_phy.h` as a backward-compatibility-name for esp_eth_phy_new_lan87xx().

-After installing the Espressif IDF into C:\esp-idf, the ethernet driver is also here:
+After installing the Espressif IDF into C:\esp-idf-v4.4.4, the ethernet driver is also here:
-C:\esp-idf\components\esp_eth\
+C:\esp-idf-v4.4.4\components\esp_eth\
 And in this, we find `emac_esp32_rx_task()`, which raises `ESP_LOGE(TAG, "no mem for receive buffer")`

 After building the helloworld example according to